Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 have gullibly taken on the traditional view of the Partial Resurrection, believing that a human's mind and body can exist apart from

 each other simultaneously; and that the minds of believers float away into heaven and remain conscious when they die.
 This extra-

 biblical belief supports a dual human existence of body and mind.
 But the Bible never describes separation of the mind and the body.

-Because the Partial Resurrection myth is so important to many, all other scriptures describing the very important human resurrection
+Because the Partial Resurrection myth is so important to so many, all other scriptures describing the very important human

 After a chosen believer (saint) dies, he will immediately realize that he is being gathered together with his fellow saints.
 He is

 unaware of any passage of time between his death and resurrection.
 As far as he's concerned, he will go immediately from his first

 earthly life to a gathering in the air which brings them to Armageddon.
 Jesus said that once a saint is deceased, he (his body and

 mind) was asleep.
 What does this mean?
 It means that he will subsequently awaken.
 Like Jesus, the saint sleeps until his

 resurrection on the third day (i.e. third millennium, as we will discuss).
 Many past Christian scholars such as John Wycliffe, John